 The Problem

-Although amending a previous commit is trivially simple and only requires you to type git commit --amend, what happens when your needs are far greater?
+Although amending a previous commit is can be very simple and only needs you to type git commit --amend, what happens when you have to do more?
 This is when git reset steps in.

-You might have multiple commits to undo, keeping the existing working files, then alter some of those files, and finally make a new commit.
+You might have many commits to undo, keeping the existing working files, then you might alter some of those files, and finally make a new commit.

 The Solution

-In this example, the last three commits you made to fix something are looking quite dodgy, and your boss is getting antsy about how quickly you can release that bug fix.
+In this example, the last three commits you made to fix something are looking quite wrong, and your boss is getting agitated about how swiftly you can release that bug fix.
 Typical.

 Or use this, which will wipe out all your existing working files: